Who is the richest footballer in the world - and no it’s not Cristiano Ronaldo…or Lionel Messi

 11. Alexandre Pato - $145million

-Former Brazilian wonderkid Alexandre Pato is the first name in the top 10, even though he has not quite lived up to the hype that accompanied his breakthrough at Internacional in 2006.
+Former Brazilian wonderkid Alexandre Pato didn't quite live up to the hype that accompanied his breakthrough at Internacional in 2006.

-Still only in his early 30s, Pato's career has taken him to Italian giants AC Milan, Sao Paulo (loan), Corinthians, Chelsea (loan), Villarreal, Chinese club Tianjin, back to Sao Paulo and then on to the MLS with Orlando City.
+Still only in his mid 30s, Pato's career has taken him to Italian giants AC Milan, Sao Paulo (loan), Corinthians, Chelsea (loan), Villarreal, Chinese club Tianjin, back to Sao Paulo and then on to the MLS with Orlando City, before rejoining Sao Paulo for the third and final time.

 The majority of Pato's net worth comes from savvy investments, sizable property holdings and lucrative endorsement deals with CoverGirl cosmetics.

-The 33-year-old also owns a chain of burger restaurants in Brasilia, a vodka brand and a fashion line.
+The 35-year-old also owns a chain of burger restaurants in Brasilia, a vodka brand and a fashion line.

 The original Ronaldo, or R9 as he is now called, was one of the best finishers the world has ever seen.
 He hit 295 goals in a club career that took in Inter and AC Milan plus Spanish giants Real Madrid and Barcelona.

-Scored 62 for Brazil with whom he also won the World Cup and has gone on to forge a successful career in business.
+He scored 62 for Brazil with whom he also won the World Cup and has gone on to forge a successful career in business, with several media, tech and sports agency companies and a chain of football schools.

 8. Zlatan Ibrahimovic - $190million